pattisoj/my-hero-academia-api/README.md

   "quirk_description" : "Enables him to disintegrate whatever he touches with his fingers and anything connected to it.", "affiliation" : "League of Villains"
   },
+  ...],
+"heroes" : [
+  {
+  "id" : "92",
+  "name" : "Enji Todoroki",
+  "name_japanese" : "轟 炎司",
+  "hero_name" : "Endeavor",
+  "hero_name_japanese" : "エンデヴァー",
+  "quirk" : "Hellflame",
+  "quirk_japanese" : "ヘルフレイム",
+  "quirk_description" : "Gives him powerful pyrokinetic abilities.
+He is immune to other flames, and can easily control the shape and temperature of the blaze as well.", "affiliation" : "Top Hero"
+  },
   ...]
 }
 ```

-Currently there is data for 45 students and 46 villains.
+Currently there is data for 45 students, 46 villains and 42 heroes.

 ### Endpoints

+- /characters
-- Characters
+  - /students
-  - Students
+  - /villains
-  - Villains
+  - /heroes

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->